-Mintable tokens are ERC20-compatible tokens with the added functionality of being able to produce new tokens at any time and adding them to the overall supply.
-Because standard ERC20 tokens lack this feature, they are considered fixed supply tokens.
+Mintable tokens are ERC20 compatible tokens with the added feature that new tokens can be produced and added to the total supply at any time.
+Since standard ERC20 tokens do not have this feature, they are considered fixed supply tokens.

-The mint function is defined like this in Solidity:
+The mint function is defined in Solidity as follows:

-Only an address that is set to be in the Minter role can create new tokens.
-No one can create new tokens if no address is in the Minter role.
+Only an address set to the Minter role can create new coins.
+No one can create new coins if there is no address in the Minter role.

-The Minter role is an address with the ability to issue new tokens, thus increasing the total supply.
-There could be many Minter role addresses, but in most cases, there is only one.
-The first Minter is the token contract’s deployment address.
-The current minter can appoint a new minter, revoke his minting privilege, or transfer his right to a new address.
+The Minter role is an address that is able to issue new tokens, increasing the total supply.
+There can be many minter role addresses, but in most cases there is only one.
+The first minter is the provisioning address of the token contract.
+The current minter can appoint a new minter, revoke their minting privilege, or transfer their privilege to a new address.

-When a Minter wishes to add another Minter, he can use the function:
+If a minter wants to add another minter, he can use the function:

 only public method add Minter(address account)